RaspNote/Master-Nginx-Conf/README.md

 # Master-Nginx-Conf
-Nginx 1.9.11 configuration files for https &amp; http2 &amp; fastcgi php
+Nginx 1.9.11 configuration files for https with http2 module, fastcgi php and Naxsi